ardanlabs/python-go/pyext/README-B.md

 Listing 3 shows the extra files that should be packaged in source distribution (`sdist`).

-Now we can build the packages.
+Now we can build the Python packages.

-**Listing 4: Building the Packages**
+**Listing 4: Building the Python Packages**
 ```
 $ python setup.py bdist_wheel
 $ python setup.py sdist
 ```

-Listing 4 shows the command to build a `wheel` and `sdist` package files.
+Listing 4 shows the command to build binary (`wheel`) package and the source (`sdist`) package files.

-The package are built in the `dist` directory
+The packages are built in a subdirectory called `dist`.

 **Listing 5: Content of `dist` Directory**
 ```